 Register for a single Graniteman Triathlon — or consider making it your year to take on all three and experience the challenge of the Graniteman Endurance Series!

 In order to qualify for awards and recognition for completing the Graniteman Endurance Series, participants must register for the series (not individual triathlons).
-Participants must register for the series prior to the closing of registration for Buffalo Graniteman Triathlon.
+Participants must register for the series prior to the closing of registration for Buffalo Graniteman Triathlon on May 28, 2024.Register

 Active Central MN works with key sponsors and contributors to come up with a variety of great giveaways for participants present during the award ceremony on race day.
 Previous door prizes included bikes, kayaks, excursions, race entries and athletic gear.